iainfraser188/pda-static-test/part_1_docs/testing_task_1.md

   total                                    # should have "=0"after total
   for card in cards:
     total += card.value
-    return "You have a total of" + total   #incorrect indentation
+    return "You have a total of" + total   #incorrect indentation and total should be str(total)

 ```